-For the balloon and dead bait rig, Zorn prefers using a Tallica 50 spooled entirely with Spectra.
-He prefers 200, but mentions that boats typically fish between 130- and 200-pound line.
+For the balloon and dead bait rig, many anglers prefer a Tallica 50 spooled entirely with Spectra.
+You can go heavy– spooling 200, but boats typically fish between 130- and 200-pound line.

 The Spectra is connected to a snap swivel.
 The hook and bait are then connected via a 10’ leader that consists of 200 or 300-pound fluorocarbon.